Written by Steven Katz, Esq.

 An owner may revoke or modify a TOD Affidavit at any time prior to the owner’s death.
 The owner may modify the named beneficiaries, the portion of the property that the beneficiaries will receive, or both.
 It is important to note that the owner retains possession of the property until his or her death.
 When an owner executes a TOD Affidavit, he or she retains the same property rights as he or she had before the TOD Affidavit was executed.
 The property rights do not transfer to the beneficiaries until the owner’s death so the owner has the freedom to use the real property in any way that they choose during their life, while still being sure that their wishes after death are granted.

 One potential drawback with TOD Affidavits is that the transfer does not avoid federal estate taxes.

 If the real property in question is extremely valuable, it may be wise to consider other estate planning tools to transfer the real property to try and avoid federal estate taxes.
 Finally, TOD Affidavits do not protect from attachment to the property by the owner’s creditors.
 The owner’s creditors may also attach to the land after the owner’s death.
 In other words, the beneficiaries receive the real property as well as any debts or liabilities associated with the real property.

 TOD Affidavits, like any estate planning tool, can be complicated.
 Mistakes can have serious consequences for you or your estate.
-If you have any questions about TOD Affidavits or estate planning, please contact an attorney at Katz, Pryor & DiCuccio, LLP today for a free consultation.
+If you have any questions about TOD Affidavits or estate planning, please contact an attorney at Katz, Pryor & DiCuccio, LLP today for a consultation.